python/bedevere/CONTRIBUTING.rst

 Bedevere web service is launched with GitHub Actions, which is managed by The PSF.

-All actions are listed in actions tab of the repository:  https://github.com/python/bedevere/actions
+All actions are listed in the `Actions`_ tab of this repository.

 App collaborators and members